 "Eternal love and eternal life?
-I lose nothing and get everything if I do this?"
+I will lose nothing…and get everything I've ever wanted… if I do this?"
 His neck slicked with sweat.
 He felt feverish as a rushing warmth spread from his head to his extremities.
 As the heat built a strange hunger grew deep inside him.

 "You will lose the Green Islands.
 Once you have eaten of the heart and entered our gates you must never leave."

-"You would forsake your kingdom for a fishing village and not for the palace of the Dawn?"
-Her voice expanded, becoming a glimmering chorus.
+Aurora's voice expanded, becoming a glimmering chorus, "You would forsake your kingdom for a fishing village and not for the palace of the Dawn?"
+The dragon heart flared.
 "No realm is more magnificent.
 You will see miracles grander than anything you could dream of.
 You will learn the secrets of the ages.
 You will want for nothing and your greatest desires shall be fulfilled!"
 Her brilliance was obliterating everything, yet her words grew soft.
 He felt her breath curling around his ears.
 A single chord spoke, "And you shall have us.
 Shall have our love.
-Forever."
+Forever..."

 His hunger grew ferocious.
 He wanted her blazing body.
 He wanted to eat the dragon's raw power.
 He tested the glowing beating flesh with his tongue.
 It was succulent and sweet, more luscious and intense than the wild purple berries he lusted for as a child.
 He bit and the taste changed, turning spicy and savory like rich wine and tender mutton.
 He lowered his chin and tore into the meat.
 Steaming blood gushed down his throat.
 His tongue boiled in his mouth.
 His jaw melted as his face and his entire body caught fire.

 © 2013–2014 m. b. whitlock a.k.a.
 Claremonty